Reflection, Imitation, Experience

 A good man is not always a good leader.
 Mother Teresa could be the PM of India.
 She could do her best effort for the poor people!
-I agree that country should consider corruption-control policies as major issue, but as a common man, tell me who have more contribution on anti-corruption issues?
+I agree that country should consider corruption-control policies as a major issue, but as a common man, tell me who has more contribution on anti-corruption issues?
 Is it Anna or Kejriwal?
 As a social activist, Anna can stay with anti-corruption issues as long as people really understand the need of corruption free country.
 It is too much justifiable when a party leader stays with the visions of his party.
 What if a CM stays with the same?
-A CM has many more problems to solve; a leader has many more things to introduce in the system.
-Corruption is one of the ancient social issues that can only solved by a joint approach of awareness creation and strict policies.
+A CM has many more problems to solve; a leader has much more things to introduce in the system.
+Corruption is one of the ancient social issues that can only solve by a joint approach to awareness creation and strict policies.
 A CM means a power.
-If a CM start complaining on other powers that create a negative impact on the society.
+If a CM starts complaining about other powers that create a negative impact on the society.

 Kejriwal was becoming a media food.
 You have him with morning breakfast, lunch and dinner.
 He is always available on news.
 He can be in Janta Darbar or in Dharna!
 Development is not something you need to ‘expose’.
 It is a process with a clear outcome visibility.
 For any government, I suggest, it is more important to make people feel, their life is developing.

 A minister who will meet the people and get suggestions make the process slower.
-I think, before his appointment he forgot to do his homework.
-He could gather suggestions from online platform.
+I think, before his appointment, he forgot to do his homework.
+He could gather suggestions from the online platform.

 Mahila Suraksha Dal: After the 14th February 2014, the proposal became unrealistic.

-No on FDI: I don’t want to make a debate on the topic.
-Ban on FDI-Retail in a capital is base-less.
+No FDI: I don’t want to make a debate on the topic.
+A ban on FDI-Retail in a capital is baseless.